commontoolsinc/tutorials/install-ct.md

 :::
 :::{tab-item} Windows
 :sync: tab3
-You really expected us have docs for programming on Windows? 😂
+You really expected us to have docs for programming on Windows? 😂

 [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) might be a good option.
 ::::